Posted on October 03, 2022

-Set among Puerto Rican teens dealing with gender identity and sexual confusion, Yolanda Arroyo Pizarro's short story "Bruises" offers an unflinching, yet deeply sympathetic, look at growing up Latinx.
-As an added bonus that makes the story especially relevant to Hispanic Heritage Month, Lawrence Schimel's translation preserves some of the original Spanish.
+Set among Puerto Rican teens dealing with friendships, bullying, and gender identity, Yolanda Arroyo Pizarro's short story "Bruises" offers an unflinching, yet deeply sympathetic, look at growing up.
+The story is available bilingually, making it especially relevant to Latino and Hispanic Heritage Month, and Lawrence Schimel's translation preserves some of the original Spanish.

-The story is narrated by Elena, an unforgettable character equally capable of dreaming about her classmate Johana, taking part in a beat-down of a boy, and obsessing over her burgeoning chin-hairs.
+Pizarro's protagonist, Elena, is an unforgettable character equally capable of dreaming about her classmate Johana, taking part in a beat-down of a boy, and obsessing over her burgeoning chin-hairs.
 In a pivotal scene, the boy Elena once bullied offers her some timely advice:

 There's nothing to give up, Elena.
 We just are the way we are.